Dragon naming board with clan marks, scale colors, hoard notes, and ancient titles.

 Frequently Asked Questions

-Are these dragon names authentic?
+Are these dragon names from a real language?

 Can I use these names for my D&D campaign?